 But even if you try to book right at 60 days out, some tricks can improve your chances of getting everything you want:

-Try booking online before phone
+Try booking online or using the app before phone

 Note: make sure you have your credit card handy.
 All reservations now require a credit card guarantee, so you’ll need to enter the number when you make your reservation.